 THIS EVENT IS CPD CERTIFIED

-This seminar will consider the next steps for increasing participation in sport amongst children and improving the quality of Physical Education in schools, in light of the Government's announcement of funding for schools to improve sports facilities and promote healthy lifestyles.
+This seminar will bring together key policymakers and stakeholders to discuss next steps for increasing participation in sport amongst children and improving the quality of Physical Education (PE) in schools.

 It follows the announcement of the £100m healthy pupils capital programme, expected to be introduced in 2018, to improve sports facilities and promote healthy lifestyles, in light of evidence that more than a third of children aged 10-11 are overweight or obese.

 Delegates will discuss the priorities for schools in implementing measures contained in the Childhood Obesity Plan - including the introduction of a healthy schools rating and the doubling of the Primary PE and Sport Premium from September 2017 - as well as recommendations from Ofsted on good practice, expected to be published by the time of this conference.

 Further sessions will examine how the provision of PE in schools can be improved, and how physical activity can be better incorporated into the classroom - following the recent report from the All-Party Parliamentary Group on Fit and Healthy Childhood calling for the national curriculum to include examples of how physical activity can be included in traditional learning.